MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: MIMIR

 \subsection{Design Details}

-\textbf{Autoencoder.} MIMIR follows the general design of MAE~\cite{He_2022_CVPR}, consisting of an encoder $f_e$ and a decoder $f_d$.
+\textbf{Autoencoder.} MIMIR consists of an encoder $f_e$ and a decoder $f_d$ aligned with the general design of MAE~\cite{He_2022_CVPR}.
 As with other autoencoders, the encoder extracts discriminative features $z$ from inputs $x$.
-The decoder reconstructs original inputs according to the discriminative features.
-Following ViT~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}, the input $x$ is separated into non-overlapping image patches.
+The decoder reconstructs the original inputs according to the discriminative features.
+Following the design of ViT~\cite{alexey2021vit}, the input $x$ is separated into non-overlapping image patches.
 We randomly mask out a part of the patches and use the remaining patches as inputs for the following process in the encoder.
 This random masking process uses uniform distribution to prevent potential sampling bias, such as all foreground information being masked, as it becomes infeasible to find the reconstruction target.
 Thus, we aim to keep a part of the foreground as a hint for reconstruction.
-The information of masked content is recorded as mask tokens $m$, not used by the encoder but reserved for later use by the decoder.
+The information of masked content is recorded as mask tokens $m$, which are not used by the encoder but reserved for later use by the decoder.
 Each token is a learned vector indicating the presence of a masked patch to be predicted.
 The mask token is shared by all inputs of the decoder.
 Like unmasked patches, mask tokens are also assigned corresponding positional embeddings to be in the correct location in the reconstructed image.
 We emphasize that mask tokens are not used in the encoder part.

 To train a ViT, we use the same transformer blocks as ViT to build the encoder.
 The encoder only processes the visible patches, making training much more efficient.
 When converting to other architectures, such as ConViT~\cite{pmlr-v139-d-ascoli21a}, we use corresponding transformer blocks to build the encoder.
 The decoder accepts the encoded visible image patches and mask tokens as inputs.
-The decoder is built using the same transformer blocks as the encoder instead of using ViT~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21} transformer blocks for all.
+The decoder is built using the same transformer blocks as the encoder instead of using ViT~\cite{alexey2021vit} transformer blocks for all.
 Then, the decoder is followed by a fully connected layer, which outputs the same number of patches as the original image.